Rage Against the Machine – Renegades: #342 of best 1,000 albums ever!

 Not me

-On “Renegades of Funk,” Rage leverages its core combustible fusion of rap and metal, but then layers in Afro-Funk to create a super exciting and even danceable sound with Afrika Bambaataa’s funky in its own right song.
+On “Renegades of Funk,” Rage leverages its core combustible fusion of rap and metal, but then layers in afro-funk to create a super exciting and even danceable sound with Afrika Bambaataa’s funky-in-its-own-right track.

 I’m a particular fan of the whole call-and-response section: say “jam sucker” (jam sucker!), say “groove sucker” (groove sucker)!

-On “How I Could Just Kill A Man” brings from LA to the east coast in covering Cypress Hill’s classic original.
+On “How I Could Just Kill A Man,” Rage covers Cypress Hill’s classic East Coast-flavored original.
 Tom Morello’s guitar work here is simply hammer of the gods-level crushing, simply spectacular.

 As great as the version on Renegades sounds, this live cut that features both Rage and Cypress Hill takes it up at least another level.